dnguyen800/dnguyen800.github.io/_posts/2019-04-15-home-automation-hub.md

 #### Notifications from Home Assistant

-The notification platform in Home Assistant is very basic and tedious to set up Every single notification needs to be manually written as an automation.
+The notification platform in Home Assistant is very basic and tedious to set up.
+Every single notification needs to be manually written as an automation.
 If you're good at writing automation templates, then the workload is reduced, but right now, it's a mess and I don't recommend investing much time in creating notifications.
 Getting notifications on your phone is much easier in 2019, thanks to a few new apps.

 iOS phones can receive notifications after setting up the [iOS component](https://www.home-assistant.io/docs/ecosystem/ios/) and installing the Home Assistant [iOS app](https://itunes.apple.com/us/app/home-assistant-open-source-home-automation/id1099568401?mt=8).
 If your Home Assistant instance isn't exposed on the internet, you can still receive notifications through iCloud, but cannot respond back.